-Given an argumentative analysis of a complex case, one would like to know which conclusions follow, and which don't.
-Here we describe three sources of complexity in the analysis of cases from the argumentation perspective: arguments and sub-arguments; attacks, counterattacks and chains of attacks; conflicts between reasons and their resolution.
+Here, we describe three sources of complexity in the analysis of cases from the argumentation perspective: arguments and subarguments; attacks, counterattacks, and chains of attacks; and conflicts between reasons and their resolution.

 The evaluation of an argument can depend on its subarguments.
 The structure of a complex argument influences its evaluation, and in particular, the subarguments of a larger argument determine the evaluation of the whole.
-For example, consider the argument in Figure 4 (page 10).
+For example, consider the argument in Fig. 4 (page 456).
 This can be analyzed as consisting of two subarguments.
 The first is that the witness testimony supports the intermediate conclusion that the suspect was at the crime scene.
 This intermediate conclusion, in turn, supports the conclusion that the suspect committed the crime, and this is the second subargument.
-If the first subargument is successfully attacked by a counterargument alleging that the witness is lying, the subargument supporting the intermediate conclusion that the suspect was at the crime scene breaks down and its conclusion no longer follows.
+If the first subargument is successfully attacked by a counterargument alleging that the witness is lying, the subargument supporting the intermediate conclusion no longer follows.
 Since the subargument does not successfully support the intermediate conclusion, also the larger argument for the final conclusion does not successfully support its conclusion.